boyanfan/dream-engine/docs/Scene.md

 The standard interface for a complete game scene, with rendering, updating, and event handling capabilities.
+Scene transition control is delegated to the [SceneManager](SceneManager.md).

 ```c++
 class Scene : public GameObject;